valeria-va/ROS2_rUBot_tutorial_ws/Documentation/1_ROS2_tutorial.md

     >   Open PowerShell terminal and type: systeminfo | find "Tipo de sistema"
     >
-    >   The outout has to be: x64-based PC
+    >   The output has to be: x64-based PC

 - Then you have to complete your installation with WSL 2 for kernell update in: https://learn.microsoft.com/ca-es/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package
 - Stablish WSL2 as default by opening a powershell and typing: wsl --set-default-version 2